RileyMathews/django-deployment/readme.md

 At this point you could leave everything as it, suspend the process run it in the background and quietly leave the virtual machine with the dev server still serving your application.
 However this would cause some problems if you want to log back into your server and stop the dev server to update your code or do anything really. if somehow the port is accidentally left running you can kill the process by doing the following...

 1. find the process that is running on port 8000 by running `sudo lsof -i:8080`
-1. this should print out the process, get the id number and run `kill [number]`
+1. this should print out the process, get the id number and run `kill [process number]`
 1. the django server should now be stopped

 ## testing gunicorn can serve the application